cos326-f22/a7-starter-code/README.md

 ## Introduction

-In this assignment, you will use the functional map-reduce abstraction to program two "big data" applications: search engine indexing and geographic information queries.
+In this assignment, you will use the functional map-reduce abstraction to program a "big data" application: search engine indexing.
 Parallel functional map-reduce is used in the real world because of its efficiency and fault-tolerance in big server farms.

-You may do this assignment in pairs.
-If you do so, both students are responsible for all components of the assignment.

 To get started, run